18F/api-program/pages/agency-manual.md

 permalink: /agency-manual/
 ---

-Below are directions for common tasks for the core team at the agency client.
+_Below are directions for common tasks for the core team at the agency client.
+Further documentation will be regularly added, but you can also file requests for something specific in the [issue tracker](https://github.com/18F/api-program/issues)._

 ## Setting up the API